lion-packages/bundle/README.md

 ```

 ```
-composer update
+composer install
 ```

-# Lion-PHP the API Backend
+# Lion-Framework the API Backend
-Lion-PHP can also serve as an API backend for a JavaScript single page application or a mobile application.
-For example, you can use Lion-PHP as an API backend for your Vite.js app or Kotlin app. <br>
+Lion-Framework can also serve as an API backend for a JavaScript single page application or a mobile application.
+For example, you can use Lion-Framework as an API backend for your Vite.js app or Kotlin app. <br>

-You can use Lion-PHP to provide authentication and data storage/retrieval for your application, while taking advantage of Lion-PHP services such as emails, databases, and more.
+You can use Lion-Framework to provide authentication and data storage/retrieval for your application, while taking advantage of Lion-Framework services such as emails, databases, and more.

 ## Usage
 ## Commands
-more information about the use of internal commands.
+More information about the use of internal commands.
 [Lion-Command](https://github.com/Sleon4/Lion-Command)

+## Security
+Learn more about using security features.
+[Lion-Security](https://github.com/Sleon4/Lion-Security)

+## Carbon
+The Carbon class inherits from the PHP DateTime class and is installed by default. (nesbot/carbon)[https://carbon.nesbot.com/]

 ### 1. ROUTES AND MIDDLEWARE
 Lion-Route has been implemented for route handling.
 More information at [Lion-Route](https://github.com/Sleon4/Lion-Route). <br>